Feed My Sheep

 Expanding our understanding of this passage of scripture, consider the Concordant Literal’s version:

-Parasites: malice, deceit, guile, hypocrisy, envy, slander, vilification—how they “adulterate” the milk of the Word fed to His lambs.
-It is always a matter of the heart, and, as God’s living stones, we are to be built up through this pure milk of the word.
-All of these evil, parasitical attitudes of the heart begin to hinder the digestion of His word, until it simply does not “digest” any more!
-There is no life left in these dark places of the heart hidden from the light and life of the Lord, so there is no nurturing and growth to maturity.
+The parasites of malice, deceit, guile, hypocrisy, envy, slander, and vilification—how they adulterate the milk of the Word fed to His lambs!
+It is always a matter of the heart, and, as God’s living stones, we are to be built up, as well as build others up, through this pure milk of the word.
+But these evil, parasitical attitudes of the heart will hinder the digestion of His word.
+The same spiritual food, grown old, dried up and stale, simply does not digest anymore!

 “We also follow the old-timers’ adage, ‘Never put dry sheep onto wet grass.’
 If the sheep are dry and the grass is wet, it isn’t wet due to rain (otherwise, the sheep would be wet!), but instead is wet because of the morning dew.

-Instead, we let them fill up in the early morning on what is left in the old pasture (the less palatable and lower nutrition plants that they have left) before moving them later in the day to the new field…
+Instead, we let them fill up in the early morning on what is left in the old pasture (the less palatable and less nutritious plants that they have left) before moving them later in the day to the new field…

 [Eventually] they are no longer eating the hay in the barn, even if we offer it.
 They are fully on the lush pasture...”
 Adapted from Pine Knoll Sheep and Wool 2020)

-What wisdom God is teaching with the use of these references to sheep!
-As the Great Shepherd, He is teaching us called to feed His sheep!
-Just as the shepherd starts out with the familier barn hay he knows the sheep can digest, a wise teacher does not rush the sharing of the new Word, the deeper Word.
-Instead the feeder of God’s flock introduces it along with foundational truths the believers have already been able to “digest.”
+What precise wisdom God is teaching with the use of these references to sheep.
+As the Great Shepherd, He is teaching us how carefully we are to feed His own sheep.
+Just as the shepherd starts with the familiar barn hay he knows the sheep can digest, a wise teacher does not rush into sharing of the new Word of understanding, a deeper Word of meat beyond milk.
+Instead, the feeder of God’s flock introduces it along with foundational truths the believers have already been able to digest.

 Previous